TheNH813/arduino-music-player/README.md

+There was a problem in the original code making it impossible to compile the program in newer versions of the Arduino IDE, or on Arduino UNO boards in any version of the IDE.
+All it required was changing which register was used in an operation.

+I'm new to GitHub, this will be the first time I ever fork a project.

+*** Original readme.md contents below this line ***

 Few people have been asking for sources of my Arduino music player so I created this Google Code project.
 The player is able to play MOD/S3M/XM/IT files on Arduino stored in MCU program memory.
 Here's an example video: http://www.youtube.com/watch?v=XZfw7l-ZxqE

 I started this project to be able to play 4 channel Amiga MOD files on Arduino Uno via 8-bit mono resistor DAC.
 Later I expanded it to support S3M, XM and IT formats as well for more audio channels and ability to play more music that's available.
 I also added Teensy 3.0 support and structured the code so that it should be fairly easy to add support for other Arduino platforms & DAC types as well (maybe even non-Arduino platforms).